 Felony DUI

-Certain aggravating circumstances—usually involving harming another person while committing a DUI—may result in a felony charge and harsher punishments.
+Certain aggravating circumstances—such as causing an injury that can be classified as aggravated assault while committing a DUI—may result in a felony charge and harsher punishments.
 While a misdemeanor DUI conviction can bring severe penalties, the potential consequences of a felony offense are typically much more harsh.
 You may be charged with a felony DUI offense in the following circumstances:

 For more information on DUI laws and penalties, take a look at our comprehensive DUI chart, which breaks down every possible circumstance that may play a role in your DUI arrest and the associated penalties.